FedericoDM/NLP-Police-Complaints/README.md

 ## Additional Information

-Repo structure:

-data
-scr
-copa_scraper
-data_cleaning
-exploratory
-  text_parser.py : contains a class that performs all the necessary text cleaning for the current NLP tasks.
-334 lines ner_extractor.py: class and functions that uses bert-addresses for NER extraction. ~100 lines Jon_exploratory, advanced, and spacy.ipynb: notebooks used to explore, fine-tune, and evaluate NER models.  ~600 lines.
-Modeling
-text_files

 **Data Cleaning**

 In order to create a unified cleaning procedure, we created the `TextParser` class in the `text_parser.py` file.
 This class contains methods to clean the text, such as removing punctuation, removing stop words, lemmatizing, etc. Note that several constants are defined _within_ the file.